wildlyinaccurate/plait/docs/basics/Components.md

 This function is called by Plait to retrieve the initial state of a component.
 You don't need to define all of the state's properties up-front; you only need to provide values for properties which you know you will need to render the component for the first time.

 You can also optionally return an action from `init` by returning an array of `[state, action]`.
-This is useful for doing things like loading some remote data.
+This is useful for doing things like loading remote data.

 ## `update`